 Jennifer Walshe (IRL) has received international recognition for her experimental work as composer and performer.
 Her work ranges from electronic sound pieces to theater productions and operas.

 Max Wolf (DE) specializes in creating innovative solutions for virtual and analog spaces.
 The designer works with MESO Digital Interiors, the company he cofounded, at the intersection of technology and design.

 As of November 2016, more than 450 applicants from 224 cities have responded to the Open Call and submitted their project ideas to Forecast.
 From the pool of applicants, Forecast will invite 30 participants to discuss and present their ideas to the public at the HKW during the Forecast Forum from March 31 to April 1, 2017.
 At the end of the Forecast Forum, the six mentors will each select one concept, which they will accompany to fruition over the following six months.
 The outcome of these collaborations will be presented at the Forecast Festival at the HKW from October 20–21, 2017.

 Forecast is a project by Skills e.V. in cooperation with Haus der Kulturen der Welt, and supported by the Federal Government Commissioner for Culture and the Media.
-Under the auspices of Dr. Frank-Walter Steinmeier, Federal Minister for Foreign Affairs, and Thorbjørn Jagland, Secretary General of the Council of Europe.
+Under the auspices of Sigmar Gabriel, Federal Minister for Foreign Affairs, and Thorbjørn Jagland, Secretary General of the Council of Europe.